Our Financial Planning Process

 This involves going back to the basics, which can be illustrated by The Financial Planning Pyramid.

-It should be noted that every financial institution has its own version of The Financial Planning Pyramid, and they all look a little different, but essentially say pretty much the same thing.
-This is because, at its core, what The Financial Planning Pyramid represents is many years of collective experience, which is the result of financial advisors coming together and agreeing upon the most appropriate way to go about the overall financial planning process.
+At its core, what The Financial Planning Pyramid represents is many years of collective experience and expertise, which is really the result of generations of Financial Advisors coming together and agreeing upon the most appropriate way to go about the overall financial planning process.
 Consequently, at the end of the day, we don't have to reinvent the wheel.
 We simply have to follow a process that has been proven to work.

 Risk Management

 We begin by explaining to our clients that just as you wouldn’t build your home without a solid foundation, the same is true for your financial plan.
 The base of the Financial Planning Pyramid is a level of planning that we refer to as Risk Management.
-Risk Management involves various insurance solutions that help individuals, families, and business owners effectively manage certain threats.
+Risk Management involves various insurance solutions that help individuals, families, and business owners effectively mitigate certain threats.
 We use the word threats very deliberately because these are things that can derail one’s financial plan and jeopardize one’s ability to retire when they want and how they want.
-Therefore, by addressing each threat, we are essentially able to help all of our clients construct a comprehensive financial plan.
+Therefore, by addressing each threat, we are essentially able to help our clients construct a solid and strategic financial plan.

 Wealth Accumulation